dallaylaen/ski-interpreter/README.md

 Welcome to the wonderful world of combinators, a lovechild of Lisp and Brainfuck, discovered by Haskell Curry himself.

-This little project provides a JS playground for combinatory logic.
+This little project provides a JS playground for combinatory logic and lambda calculus.

 # Playground